 I thought I liked the idea of packframes for pack boating – a rigid rucsac harness frame without the bag element.
 The boat, paddles plus dry bags are all lashed to a frame, alongside a bag.

-Nearly there.
-In the US one time I saw some packframes at a hunting outfitters in Flagstaff (right) that were much better than anything I’ve seen in the UK and going from just $80.
+In the US one time I saw some packframes at a hunting outfitters in Flagstaff (left) that were much better than anything I’ve seen in the UK and going from just $80.
 They had hinged L-sections to support loads, and looked like an ideal carrier for the UDB and boats.
 As it stands, my UDB is still my preferred haul bag for overnight pack boating activities.

 Good analysis, history and list of packframes